Ie, Okinawa

 Ie (伊江村, Ie-son) is a village located in Kunigami District, Okinawa Prefecture, Japan.
 The village lies on the island of Iejima.

-As of October 2016, the village has an estimated population of 4,192 and the density of 180 persons per km².
+As of 1 October 2020, the village has an estimated population of 4,118 and the density of 180 persons per km2.
 Ie is in a period of sustained population loss, and has the highest rate of population loss in Okinawa Prefecture.
 The total area of the village is 22.75 km2.
 Iejima Airport serves the village.
-Out of 22.78 km² land of Ie, approximately a third, or 8.02 km² is occupied by Ie Shima Airfield, a training facility, managed by the United States Marine Corps.
+Out of 22.78 km2 land of Ie, approximately a third, or 8.02 km2 is occupied by Ie Shima Airfield, a training facility, managed by the United States Marine Corps.

 Geography

 The Village of Ie covers the entirety of Ie Island, and is located to the northwest of Okinawa Island off the Motobu Peninsula.
 The village is connected to Okinawa via ferry service.

+Administrative divisions

+The village is divided into five wards.